-Paint protection film has been around for a long time, nearly 50 years in fact.
-In that period it has been improved a great deal.
+Paint protection film has been around for nearly 50 years.
 Early films were prone to yellowing, lifting and cracking.
-The finish of those early films wasn’t great either, but now adhesive PPF is less prone to those early problems and has greater clarity.
+The finish wasn’t great either, but now PPF is less prone to those early problems and has greater clarity.

 However, there are still some limitations; adhesive PPF is supplied on a roll and cut on a special machine to patterns that are made for different vehicles.
 That leads to some obvious drawbacks – what if there is no pattern?
 If you own a very new car or drive a rare classic, chances are there is no pattern for your car.
 You either have to pay for a pattern to be made or the film will be cut to size directly on your car, with all the risks that go with it.

 Whether it is cut on a machine or on your car, ideally, the edge of the film should be wrapped around each panel to avoid lifting.
 Unfortunately, this isn’t always possible.
 Just imagine trying to wrap a flat sheet around a tight curve or a pointed shape.
 If you’ve ever gift wrapped something with an unusual shape, like a ball or one of those perfumes that come in diamond shaped boxes, you will understand the problem.
 You get creases and folds that are unsightly.

 The usual solution to this is to cut the film just a little bit smaller than the panel.
 But this leaves an edge that is visible and has adhesive on it.
 Over time dirt will accumulate here that you can’t get off.
 Maybe not a problem on a dark car, but how about a white one?